Calton Hill edinburgh

 The City Observatory

-The City Observatory is a historic building on Calton Hill which has been redeveloped by collective arts organisation ‘Collective‘.
-They have transformed the building into a gallery space, shop and restaurant.
+The City Observatory is a historic astronomical observatory building on Calton Hill.
+The collective arts organisation ‘Collective‘ redesigned the old observatory building and they have transformed it into a gallery space, shop and restaurant.

 It’s worth popping in to see going what’s on in there as they have changing exhibitions and projects.
 I enjoyed my visit when I went and it gives something else to do at the top of Calton Hill.